runxiyu/furgit/README.md

 guarantees that the API will break every now and then.
 Do not use in production.

+Furgit does not focus on command-line utilities; in particular, it does not intend to replace [upstream git](https://git-scm.com).
+It is intended to be used as a library.

 ## Features

 Currently, Furgit is very basic; it supports reading objects from loose objects